 Speech Pathology Australia (the Association) provides information about how to find and choose a speech pathologist.
-In addition, on this page, is information about fees, funding and rebates for speech pathology services; and answers to commonly asked questions about speech pathology services.
+On this page you can find out about how to find and choose a speech pathologist.
+In addition, there is information about fees, funding and rebates for speech pathology services, and answers to commonly asked questions about speech pathology services.

-Speech Pathology Australia provides a searchable listing of speech pathologists.
-Use the Find a Speech Pathologist Search.
+Speech Pathology Australia provides a searchable directory of speech pathologists: Find a Speech Pathologist Search.

 This is a listing of members of Speech Pathology Australia that have agreed to have their contact details made available to the general public.
 Searching the directory allows you to search for a speech pathologist in a specific locality.

-Please note: Staff at the Association are not able to recommend a speech pathologist, answer specific questions to assist with a diagnosis or treatment or recommend specific treatments.
-Such questions should be directed to a speech pathologist and in particular to a member of the Association listed in the directory.
+Please note: Staff at Speech Pathology Australia are not able to recommend a speech pathologist, answer specific questions to assist with a diagnosis or treatment or recommend specific treatments.
+Such questions should be directed to a speech pathologist and in particular to a member of Speech Pathology Australia listed in the directory.

 Speech pathology is a self-regulated profession.
 This means that membership of Speech Pathology Australia is the only real way of knowing that a speech pathologist has the necessary level of training and recency of practice to work as a speech pathologist.
 View the Speech Pathology is a Self-regulated Profession Information Sheet .